dhable/caffeinatedideas.com/README.md

 # Caffeinated Ideas Static Site

-Boot script to generate static HTML files from blog content.
+Clojure project to generate static HTML files from blog content.

 ## To Do List